Liam Gerrard

 Liam Gerrard is a British-Irish film, television and theatre actor.
-He is also an acclaimed voice-over artist and audiobook narrator.
-He is best known for his BAFTA-nominated work: Walter Tull: Britain's First Black Officer, Peterloo and Coronation Street.
-To date he has narrated over 100 audiobooks.
+He is also a voice-over artist and audiobook narrator.
+He is best known as the villain 'The Square Squire' in the show Odd Squad and for Walter Tull: Britain's First Black Officer, Peterloo and Coronation Street.
+He has narrated over 250 audiobooks.

 Early life

 Gerrard was born and grew up in Kingston upon Hull before moving to Dubai in his early teens studying at the English College Dubai, before studying at Lancaster University and training at Mountview Academy of Theatre Arts.